nmstoker/lockebot/README.md

 ## Name origin
 LockeBot gets its name from a terrible pun.
 It is built on Rasa NLU, and [John Locke](https://en.wikipedia.org/wiki/John_Locke) (the philospher) was notable for his work in relation to the empty slate arguments regarding the mind, called tabula rasa.

+## Disclaimer
+I am very grateful for the various tools which make this small project possible, however I should make clear that this software is not endorsed by any of the email providers mentioned above, Let's Chat, nor LastMile (producers of Rasa NLU).